thatfellarobin/cast-lots/README.md

 # cast-lots
-This module allows you to cast lots.
+This module allows you to cast lots, where the lots are ASCII sticks.
 Interpretation, however, is up for interpretation.

 ## Usage